The Fall 2015 application will go online August 20, 2014. Scripps does not admit in the Winter and Spring quarters.

 - Application fee ($80 for U.S. Citizens and $100 for International Applicants)

 We encourage all prospective students to identify and contact faculty who are conducting research in their field of study.
 To browse Scripps faculty and researchers, please visit our research website.

-It is also important to review the fellowships offered by UCSD's Office of Graduate Studies.
+It is also important to review the fellowships offered by UCSD's Graduate Division.

 The GRE and TOEFL examinations must be taken no later than November for the scores to arrive before the application deadline.